mssfoobar/docs/docs/30_deployment/90-loadtest.md

 > - 9) User goes back to incident page again.
 > - 10) the loop goes on for 85 cycles.

-From the test steps above, you can observe that each user test run will take a minumum time of 340 seconds, assuming the system respond immediately.
+From the test steps above, you can calculate that each user test run will take a minumum time of 340 seconds, assuming the system respond immediately.